A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

-Figure \ref{fig:Performances_BSW_tB} shows the performances of our strategies as a function of the breaking date $t_B$.
-As $t_B$ moves backward in time, the training sample shrinks and the test sample becomes longer.
-In principle, the impact of this on the performance of statistical arbitrage strategies is twofold: on one end, reducing the size of the training sample should weaken the estimate of the cointegration relationship; on the other side, a larger test sample provides more opportunities for profitable trades.
-In our dataset, a small decline in the performance is registered for $t_B$ before than March-July 2022.
-Bringing $t_B$ forward should have ambiguous effects as well: the cointegration is estimated over a larger training sample but there is less time in the test sample to take advantage of that.
-In our dataset we document a small increase of the performances (especially in terms of Sharpe ratio) for $t_B$ after March-July 2022.
+Figure \ref{fig:Performances_BSW_tB} shows the performance of our strategies as a function of the breaking date $t_B$.
+As $t_B$ moves backward, the training sample shrinks, while the test sample becomes longer.
+The impact on the performance of statistical arbitrage strategies is therefore twofold.
+On the one hand, reducing the size of the training sample weakens the reliability of estimated cointegration model.
+On the other hand, a larger test sample provides more opportunities for profitable trades.
+In our dataset, a small decline in the performance is registered for $t_B$ after January 2022.
+Bringing $t_B$ forward has ambiguous effects as well: the cointegration is estimated over a larger training sample but there is less time to take advantage of that.
+As shown in Figure \ref{fig:Performances_BSW_tB}, in our dataset we document a small increase of the performances for $t_B$ after July 2022.